thoughtworks/build-your-own-radar/README.md

 All tasks are defined in `package.json`.

 Pull requests are welcome; please write tests whenever possible.
-Make sure you have nodejs installed.

 ## Run on AWS

-Currently a manual process to configure.
-We will automate this at some point.
+This section describes to manual process to set this up.
+We will automate this process at some point.

+### Set up the necessary AWS infra

-### Create a virtual machine
+#### Create a virtual machine

-A t2.micro EC2 instance running AWS Linux is sufficient
+A t2.micro EC2 instance running AWS Linux is sufficient.

-### Create a security group
+#### Create a security group

 We recommend a Web DMZ type zone that allows HTTP/S from anywhere, SSH from your office locations and all other TCP traffic from elsewhere in the zone.

 Add the EC2 instance to this group.

-### Create an elastic load balancer
+#### Create an elastic load balancer

 This is necesary for two reasons.